ArthurJDurand/MDT-TS-and-Scripts/README.md

 To recap or simplify

-If you have a Server running Windows Server (assuming your server is not the default DHCP or DNS server)
+If you have a server running Windows Server (assuming your server is not the default DHCP or DNS server)
-Rename your Server to "SERVER" (without quotes)
+Rename your Server to "SERVER" (without quotes)!
 Create a user account named "Network User" (without quotes) in Computer Management under Local Users and Groups > Users, set the password as "p@$$w0rd" - [lowercase p, at sign, dollar sign, dollar sign, lowercase w, zero, lowercase r, lowercase d] (without quotes), and set the following
 On 'General' tab
-Remove check mark on 'User must change password at next logon'
+Remove check mark on 'User must change password at next logon'!
-Set check mark on 'User cannot change password'
+Set check mark on 'User cannot change password'!
-Set check mark on 'Password never expires'
+Set check mark on 'Password never expires'!
 On 'Member of' tab
-Remove the 'Users' group and add the 'Administrators' group and confirm by clicking on ok
+Remove the 'Users' group and add the 'Administrators' group and confirm by clicking on ok!
 Look at the scope/range of your DHCP router and set the scope/range to e.g., 192.168.1.101-199 or whatever suits your network environment (reserve some IP addresses for static IP addresses and for the deployment server to respond to PXE requests!
 Configure your server to use a static IP address on your current subnet (choose a static IP address within your current subnet and outside of the scope/range of your DHCP enabled router/server, e.g., 192.168.1.200!
-Add and configure the DHCP Server and WDS Server Roles (Import my DHCP configuration backup contained in this repository and edit the scope to suit your network environment)
+Add and configure the DHCP Server and WDS Server Roles (Import my DHCP configuration backup contained in this repository and edit the scope to suit your network environment)!

 Install the following
 Microsoft Windows Assessment and Deployment Kit for Windows 11 --> https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install <--